2004 Dhaka grenade attack: Charges and punishments

-On the same charges, 19 others were given life term in prison sentences, including Tarique Rahman, Harris Chowdhury, Kazi Shah Mofazzal Hossain Kaikobad.
+On the same charges, 19 others were given life in prison sentences, including Tarique Rahman, Harris Chowdhury, and Kazi Shah Mofazzal Hossain Kaikobad.

-All of the 38 were also found guilty of grievously injuring victims through common intention, planning and criminal conspiracy and sentenced to jail for 20 years.
+All 38 were also found guilty of grievously injuring victims through common intention, planning, and criminal conspiracy and sentenced to jail for 20 years.

 On the charge for harbouring the offenders, former Inspectors General of Police Ashraful Huda and Shahudul Haque were sentenced to two years in jail.
-For the charges of harbouring and protecting the offenders, Saiful Islam Duke, Saiful Islam Joarder, ATM Amin were given four years in jail.
+For the charges of harbouring and protecting the offenders, Saiful Islam Duke, Saiful Islam Joarder, and ATM Amin were given four years in jail.
 For the charge of misleading the investigation and making the "Joj Mia" story, IGP Khoda Baksh Chowdhury, SP of CID Ruhul Amin, ASPs of CID Abdur Rashid and Munshi Atikur Rahman were sentenced to two years in prison.

 A total of 18 convicts were at large at the time of the verdict.

-On 1 December 2024, all accused was acquitted by high court in this case.
+On 1 December 2024, all accused were acquitted by the high court in this case.

 Appeal and verdict

-On November 22, 2024, the High Court concluded a hearing on the appeals and death references of the grenade attack cases.
+On 22 November 2024, the High Court concluded a hearing on the appeals and death references of the grenade attack cases.
 On 1 December 2024, Tarique Rahman, Lutfozzaman Babar, Abdus Salam Pintu and all other accused was acquitted by court.